-Yesterday, we kicked off the series on Creativity and Innovation - the latest "next big thing" for companies.
+Yesterday, I kicked off the series on Creativity and Innovation – the latest “next big thing” for companies.
 Next, I covered some of the reasons companies believe innovation and creativity are so necessary for survival.

 In this post, I’ll take a look at how you can tell if your company has that innovation and creativity capability.